thomaskwscott/kaspar/README.md

 transactionDf.createOrReplaceTempView("Transactions")
 ```

+An example of this can be found in /resource/examples/csvSQL

 ### Creating rows from messages(json):

 An alternative Columnifier for working with JSON messages is provided in the JsonColumnifier.
 This maps